oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_image_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The boot volume size for an instance launched from this image, (1 MB = 1048576 bytes).
+                                            <div>The boot volume size for an instance launched from this image (1 MB = 1,048,576 bytes).
 Note this is not the same as the size of the image when it was exported or the actual size of the image.</div>
                                             <div>Example: `47694`</div>
                                         <br/>
                                             <div style="font-size: smaller"><b>Sample:</b></div>